Back to contents

 In order to ensure qualification under paragraph 2A - (3) and to ensure that land is not used exclusively for the pasturage of horses or ponies, it is not unknown for other grazing animals to be kept at, or imported for a time onto, stud farms.
 In the latter instance, visiting sheep are sometimes referred to as a “flying flock”.

-5.5 Other terms
+5.7 Other terms

-5.5.1 Breeding
+5.8 Breeding

-In the larger scale operations, breeding stock may include barren mares (i.e. those not currently in foal) and new stallions to be used in the next season’s breeding programme, in addition to stallions or mares currently being used for breeding.
+In the larger scale operations, breeding stock may include barren mares (i.e., those not currently in foal) and new stallions to be used in the next season’s breeding programme, in addition to stallions or mares currently being used for breeding.

-5.5.2 Rearing
+5.9 Rearing

-It is considered that whether young stock is being ‘kept’ or as opposed to ‘reared’ will depend upon when they have been completely weaned from the mare.
+It is considered that whether young stock is being ‘kept’ as opposed to ‘reared’ will depend upon when they have been completely weaned from the mare.
 Whilst horses and ponies do not fully mature until at least 4½ - 5 years old they will often be put to other work before this age.

-The foal will normally be weaned from its mother after approximately 8 months, although domestic foals can be abruptly separated from the mare as young as 6 months.
+The foal will normally be weaned from its mother after approximately 8 months, although domestic foals can be separated from the mare as young as 6 months.
 Foals experience mental and physical stress on separation.
-The foal’s digestive system has to cope with the sudden removal of milk from the diet, which is mainly digested in the small intestine whereas forage is fermented in the hind gut.
+The foal’s digestive system must cope with the sudden removal of milk from the diet, which is mainly digested in the small intestine whereas forage is fermented in the hind gut.
 This is a major diet change.
-As well as eating grass or hay the foal should be eating hard feed for at least a month before weaning so that the gut flora have time to develop.
+As well as eating grass or hay, the foal should be eating hard feed for at least a month before weaning so that the gut flora have time to develop.
 A foal’s immune system takes about a year to fully develop.
 The decision to wean will allow the mare to come back into work or to concentrate on the next foal.

 A foal that has been weaned but continues to be ‘kept’ will proceed to be handled (part of the training process) and halter trained to make subsequent handling easier.
 Horses bred for sale will also normally be offered when yearlings.